ISO 22300

 ISO 22300:2025 Security and resilience – Vocabulary, is an international standard developed by the International Organization for Standardization Technical Committee ISO/TC 292, Security and resilience, in collaboration with the European Committee for Standardization (CEN) Technical Committee CEN/TC 391, Societal and Citizen Security.
 This document defines terms used in security and resilience standards and includes 130 terms and definitions.
-This document was first developed in 2012, with the first edition being released in May of 2012.
-The current edition used was published in November of 2025 and replaces the third edition from 2021.
+This document was first developed in 2012, with the first edition being released in May 2012.
+The current edition used was published in November 2025 and replaces the third edition from 2021.

 This standard defines many relevant terms, including those pertinent to Business Continuity Management Systems (BCMS).
 The terms serve as a common language to identify and describe BCSM processes.

 This document is the first of a large series of ISO standards that focus on security, resilience, and business continuity management systems.
 The next document in the series, ISO 22301, focused more on writing management system standards, while the rest give more understanding to other security and system standards.

+Scopes and Content

-The standard is divided into the following:
+The standard is divided into the following main clauses: